Georgia Adams

-Georgia Louise Adams (born 4 October 1993) is an English cricketer who is the captain of Hampshire and Southern Brave.
+Georgia Louise Adams (born 4 October 1993) is an English cricketer who is the captain of Hampshire.
 She has previously played for Sussex, Southern Vipers, Adelaide Strikers and New South Wales.
-Adams has previously played for Loughborough Lightning in the Women's Cricket Super League and Oval Invincibles in The Hundred.
+Adams has previously played for Loughborough Lightning in the Women's Cricket Super League, plus Southern Brave and Oval Invincibles in The Hundred.
 Adams is an all-rounder.

 Personal life

 Adams is from Chesterfield, Derbyshire, England.
 She is the daughter of Chris Adams, a former captain of Sussex men's team, and an England international.
 Her sister Mollie has also played for Sussex.

 Career

 Domestic career

 Adams made her debut for Sussex in 2009.
 In 2014, Adams captained Sussex for the first time, in a Women's County Championship match against Yorkshire.
 She scored 106 from 111 balls, and it was her first century.
 In 2015, Adams was captain for multiple Twenty20 Cup matches, as Sussex won the tournament.
 In 2016, Adams was top scorer in Sussex's opening two matches.

 In 2017, Adams became Sussex permanent captain, taking over from Georgia Elwiss.
 Adams had previously captained the side when Elwiss was on international duty with England.
 She became captain of the side for County Championship and County T20 matches.
 That year, Adams lead Sussex to promotion from Women's County Championship Division 2.
 In the opening match of the championship against Derbyshire Women, Adams scored 106 from 104 balls.
 In 2019, Adams played in her 100th game for Sussex.
 She was the third player, and the youngest, to make 100 appearances for Sussex Women.

 Adams played for Southern Vipers in the 2016 and 2017 Women's Cricket Super League seasons.
 She was run out for 15 by Anya Shrubsole in the 2016 final against Western Storm, and played in the 2017 final where Vipers beat Storm to win the tournament.
 Adams moved from Southern Vipers to Loughborough Lightning for the 2018 season.
 In the 2019 season, Adams scored 50 from 33 balls for Lightning against Lancashire Thunder.

 In 2020, Adams was given a regional retainer contract, and was later selected in the Vipers squad for the Rachael Heyhoe Flint Trophy.
 She captained the Vipers for the Rachael Heyhoe Flint Trophy, and in a match against Western Storm, Adams scored 154*.
 At the time, it was the seventh highest women's List A cricket score.
 Adams scored 500 runs in seven innings in the Rachael Heyhoe Flint Trophy, the most runs of any player in the tournament.
 In December 2020, Adams was one of 41 women's cricketers given a full-time domestic cricket contract.
 Adams has signed for Oval Invincibles in The Hundred.
 The 2020 season of The Hundred was cancelled due to the COVID-19 pandemic, and Adams was retained by the Invincibles for the 2021 season.